LaMichael James: 2011 season

 In the first game of the 2011 season against LSU, James became Oregon's career rushing leader, surpassing the mark previously set by Derek Loville.
 In the third game of the season against Missouri State, James ran for 204 yards and three touchdowns, which was his fourth career 200+ yard rushing game.
 On September 24 in a game against Arizona, James rushed for an Oregon single game record of 288 yards on 24 carries.

 On October 6, 2011, in a game against California, James fell awkwardly on his right arm and left with an air cast.
 After the game, it was announced that X-rays were negative for a break and that James had suffered a dislocated elbow but popped it back into place before leaving the field.
-During the post game interview James' health for the next game came into question.
+During the postgame interview, James' health for the next game came into question.
 James' response to questions about his health was: "I could tear all of my ACLs and I'll still play."

-On December 2, 2011, James won the Pac-12 Championship Game MVP, while rushing for 3 touchdowns.
-On January 2, 2012, James rushed for 159 yards on 25 carries with one touchdown to help Oregon beat Wisconsin 45–38 in the Rose Bowl.
+On December 2, 2011, James won the Pac-12 Championship Game MVP, while rushing for three touchdowns.
+On January 2, 2012, James rushed 25 times for 159 yards and a touchdown to help Oregon beat Wisconsin 45–38 in the Rose Bowl.
 In an interview with John Canzano of The Oregonian, James said of former Oregon Running Back coach Garry Campbell, "He’s authentic.
-When you have somebody that authentic, he’s not always going to tell you what you want to hear but he’s going to tell you what you need to hear...he’s a wonderful man on and off the field".
+When you have somebody that authentic, he’s not always going to tell you what you want to hear but he’s going to tell you what you need to hear...he’s a wonderful man on and off the field."